metamorph-inc/omniORB/omniORB/README.FIRST.txt

                    using omniORB on Windows NT and Windows 95.

 README.unix.txt  - contains important information on building and
-                   using omniORB on Unix / Linux platforms.
+                   using omniORB on Unix / Linux platforms, including cross-compilation

 Other readmes live the the readmes/ subdirectory.
 See if there is one for your platform.